 This is a common option after you have a pet cremated.
 Often the ashes will be kept in an urn or box in the home.
 This can bring comfort to some, but others aren’t as comfortable keeping them around the house.
 It can also be inconvenient if you have young children or other pets who can tip over or break the box or urn.

 If you own your own property, this can be a good option.
-However, there are lots of laws to do with disposal of ashes and remains.
-So if you’re going to do this option, ensure that you read up on the laws and regulations in your state.
+However, there are lots of laws associated with disposal of ashes and remains.
+So if you’re going to attempt this option, ensure that you read up on the laws and regulations in your state.

-Scattering services like us can scatter your pet’s ashes for you.
-We mail you a box with everything you need, and you simply follow the instructions and mail it back.
+Scattering services like Rest Ashured can scatter your pet’s ashes for you.
+We mail you a box with everything you need, and you simply follow the instructions and mail it back to us.
 Then we scatter your pet’s ashes on our gorgeous property in our special scatter garden.
+We can even place an engraved stone to serve as a permanent memorial to your pet.

 There are so many more options for your pet’s remains than most people realize!
 Make sure that you’re choosing the best option for you and your family.